 “Jazmin is not just a nurse by trade; she is a nurse by calling.”

-That's how Kiki Encarnacion describes be daughter, Jazmin Encarnacion, who is a registered nurse with a Bachelor of Science in Nursing.
+That's how Kiki Encarnacion describes her daughter, Jazmin Encarnacion, who is a registered nurse with a Bachelor of Science in Nursing.

 Get Healthy; Nurses: Judi Gustafson RN, NorthShore Health Centers